We bring you our top 30 British-made menswear brands.

 Budd Shirtmakers are one of the few remaining West End shirtmakers to still have its own cutting room on the premises.
 As well as shirts, Budd carries an extensive range of dresswear, nightwear, a selection of ties and bow ties, braces, socks, and many more accessories.

 They are passionate in celebrating and supporting British craft and workmanship and all of their product is sourced in the UK.

 Mars Knitwear is a Leicester based knitwear manufacturer that has been producing the finest quality knitwear since 1994.
 All of their products are designed, manufactured, and carefully inspected in-house by their team of experts.

 At the front lines of Mars are industry veterans Keith and Said who have a combined experience in the industry of over 70 years.
 Their passion for creating high quality products and immaculate attention to detail embody the Mars Knitwear vision.

-Big Fox are a new all-inclusive and sustainable menswear range from the UK.
+Big Fox are an all-inclusive and sustainable menswear range from the UK.
 Their clothes are handmade in the North East of England using fabrics sourced in the UK.

 They ensure to use manufacturers who deliver the highest quality and ethical standards, who pay their staff a living wage.
 Their focus is to create a clothing range for men which is sustainable and friendly to the environment.
 They also want to change the stigma surrounding men’s body image and mental health.
 When you look good, you feel good.